 The scope of Gedmore’s initial release is the analysis of screening PK experiments.
 These experiments are typically conducted by dosing animals with a single dose of an investigational drug intravenously, and another group by the oral route.
 These data are than subjected to Gedmore’s proprietary model automation system.
 A combination of brute force calculuations and expert-system decisions is applied to develop models.
 The user is presented with the end-result in terms of ready-to-use simulations in a practical report.

 The first step to get started is to enter your and your company’s information into this form.
-Upon receipt, an account will be created and than you are able to set your password via the “forgot your password” link of the log in screen. .
+Upon receipt, an account will be created and than you are able to set your password via the “forgot your password” link of the log in screen.
+A modern webbrowser is needed.
 To save costs and ensure a smooth experience, fees need to be paid on beforehand, see here for an overview.
 The first use is on us and the first time only a nominal amount of € 20.- needs to be transferred as an acceptance of Terms & Conditions including non-disclosure terms for your protection.
 Details on wiring etc. will be send with the reply to the webform.
 When these formalaties are completed, you can start!

 The system is designed to be self-explanatory for pharmacokinetic scientists, and you can go ahead and use it rightaway.
 Or alternatively, you may read on to fully prepare.

 The initial step in the app itself is to create a project.
 Projects hold experiments, now you are ready to create one!
 More information on how to create experiments and develop the models with Gedmore can be found on this page.